markus1189/shake-it/src/presentation.md

 author: Markus Hauck
 institute: codecentric
 ---
+# Introduction
+\section{Introduction}
 # Motivation
-\section{Motivation}
-# Motivation

 Common situation:

 - lots of files
-- goal: create a result (compiled code, image, ...)
+- target: create a result (compiled code, image, ...)
 - complex relationship between files

-# Intro
-\section{Intro}
+- this talk: use `Shake` to automate work

 # Make

-> Besides building programs, Make can be used to manage any
+> Besides building programs, Make can be used to manage any project
-> project where some files must be **updated automatically** from
+> where some files must be **updated automatically** from others
-> others whenever the others change.
+> whenever the others change.

 - often used to build C(++) programs/libraries
-- others: cabal, stack, sbt, maven, gradle
+- other build systems: cabal, stack, sbt, maven, gradle
-- most are focused on building programs
+- most are focused on building *programs*

 # Maintaining A Make Build